-Splits of the clay-sized material were subjected to standard clay mineral identification routines including saturation with KCl and MgCl2 before qualitative and quantitative analysis by X-ray diffraction (XRD).
-For mineral identification, peel-mounts of oriented clay-sized material were made by transferring the sample onto microprobe glass slides from 0.42 μ m cellulose nitrate membrane filters where they had been oriented by vacuum (Pollastro, 1982).
-For mineral quantification, the clay-size fraction was micronized in methanol with 10% corundum by sample weight, dried, passed through a 50- μ m sieve and placed into side-packed powder mounts (Eberl, 2003).
-XRD spectra were generated with a Siemens D500 diffractometer using Cu K α radiation fitted with a graphite monochrometer configured to 35 mA and 40 kV.
-Mineral quantification was done using the Rockjock software (Eberl, 2003) and results were summed by mineral group.
-Additional mineralogy data for the clay-sized XRD fraction from select samples come from Khomo et al. (2011).
+Splits of the clay-sized material were subjected to standard clay mineral identification routines including saturation with KCl and MgCl2 before qualitative and quantitative analysis by XRD.
+For mineral identification, peel-mounts of oriented clay-sized material were made by transferring the sample onto microprobe glass slides from 0.42 μm cellulose nitrate membrane filters where they had been oriented by vacuum (Pollastro, 1982).
+For mineral quantification, the clay-size fraction was micronized in methanol with 10% corundum by sample weight, dried, passed through a 50 μm sieve, and placed into side-packed powder mounts (Eberl, 2003).
+XRD spectra were generated with a Siemens D500 diffractometer using Cu K $\alpha$ radiation fitted with a graphite monochrometer configured to 35 mA and 40 kV.
+Mineral quantification was done using the RockJock software (Eberl, 2003) and results were summed by mineral group.
+Quantitative mineral data for the clay-sized XRD fraction from the granitic toposequence at 550 mm rainfall have been previously published (Khomo et al., 2011).
 All mineralogy data are normalized to sum to 100%.

-2.4 Density Separation
+2.4 Density separation

-For depth intervals identified as A horizons, where fresh plant inputs are largest, we performed a density separation on a sub-sample of soil.
-We used a heavy sodium polytungstate liquid (1.7 g cm^{-3}) to separate the sample into free light fraction (fLF) and heavy fraction (HF) (Schrumpf et al. 2013, modified to a density of 1.7 g cm^{-3}).
-A density of 1.7 g cm^{-3} is sufficient to separate minerals from fresh particulate organic material especially in soils with minimal SRO minerals that can have low densities (Castanha et al. 2007).
-Between 10 and 15 g of soil was added to 100 ml sodium polytungstate solution and gently shaken on a horizontal shaker for 10 min, ultrasonicated at 60 J ml-1 for 2.5 min, then centrifuged at 3500 rpm for 30 min.
-Because of the low energy used, we consider this fraction to be the "free" light fraction (fLF), i.e. there may still be some additional particulate material of low density trapped in aggregates that are not dispersed.
-The floating fLF was concentrated on filter paper ($1.6 \mu m$ glass microfiber discs) using a light vacuum.
-The sinking material was re-suspended in the heavy solution, and the steps repeated without the ultrasonic disaggregation until no more floating fLF was observed (usually three times).
-The fLF was rinsed with a litre of water to remove the heavy liquid, then freeze dried.
-Visible very fine roots were removed by hand (Castanha et al. 2007); coarser roots were removed by sieving previously, but the efficiency of these procedures varies, so we used the density separation to ensure all fine roots were removed from the sample.
+For depth intervals identified as A horizons, where fresh plant inputs are largest, we performed a density separation on a subsample of soil.
+We used a heavy sodium polytungstate liquid ( $1.7 \text{ g cm}^{-3}$ ) to separate the sample into free light fraction (fLF) and heavy fraction (HF) (Schrumpf et al., 2013, modified to a density of $1.7 \text{ g cm}^{-3}$ ).
+A density of $1.7 \text{ g cm}^{-3}$ is sufficient to separate minerals from fresh particulate organic material especially in soils with minimal SRO minerals that can have low densities (Castanha et al., 2008).
+Between 10 and 15 g of soil was added to 100 mL sodium polytungstate solution and gently shaken on a horizontal shaker for 10 min, ultrasonicated at 60 J mL-1 for 2.5 min, then centrifuged at 3500 rpm for 30 min.
+Because of the low energy used, we consider this fraction to be the fLF, i.e., there may still be some additional particulate material of low density trapped in aggregates that are not dispersed.
+The floating fLF was concentrated on filter paper (1.6 μm glass microfiber discs) using a light vacuum.
+The sinking material was resuspended in the heavy solution and the steps repeated without the ultrasonic disaggregation until no more floating fLF was observed (usually three times).
+The fLF was rinsed with a liter of water to remove the heavy liquid, then freeze-dried.
+Visible, very fine roots were removed by hand (Castanha et al., 2008); coarser roots were removed by previously sieving.
+However, the efficiency of these procedures varies so we used the density separation to ensure all fine roots were removed from the sample.
 The remaining root-free fLF was ground to homogenize it for C isotope measurements.
-Somewhat lower C contents in the root-free fLF fraction in this paper (compared to other published studies that used different procedures) are likely due to removal of roots, combined with small amounts of mineral inclusion that were unavoidable as small-sized material was difficult to separate using the centrifuge (no flocculants were added).
+Somewhat lower C contents in the root-free fLF fraction in this paper compared to other published studies that used different procedures are likely due to removal of roots, combined with small amounts of mineral inclusion that were unavoidable as small-sized material was difficult to separate using the centrifuge (no flocculants were added).

-We estimated the overall mass balance of the procedure by combining the mass and C contents of the different fractions (roots, root-free fLF and HF) with the mass and C content of the original bulk sample (Supplemental Table 1); in A horizons we lost 2-15% of the original C (Suppl.
-Table 2), likely through dissolution in the dense liquid (Castnha et al. 2007)
+We estimated the overall mass balance of the procedure by combining the mass and C contents of the different fractions (roots, root-free fLF, and HF) with the mass and C content of the original bulk sample (Supplement Table S1); in A horizons we lost 2-15 % of the original C (Table S2), likely through dissolution in the dense liquid (Castanha et al., 2008)